Plane breaks into pieces after skidding off runway in Istanbul

 ANKARA, Turkey — A plane broke into pieces after it skidded off the runway and crashed into a field at Istanbul's Sabiha Gokcen Airport on Wednesday.

-At least 52 people were injured and had been taken to hospital, Istanbul Gov. Ali Yerlikaya tweeted shortly after the crash.
+At least 120 people were injured and had been taken to hospital, Istanbul Gov. Ali Yerlikaya said shortly after the crash.

 He added that there were 177 people on board the Pegasus Airlines plane that was arriving from the resort of Izmir in Western Turkey.
 This included six crew members, he said.